 While some futurists don’t recognize this point, the consulting role is typically primarily developmental (probable) foresight, and only secondarily evolutionary (creative, experimental) by its very nature, which is why we color it blue rather than green.
 Whether consultants are helping their clients to better manage uncertainty, projecting alternative futures (scenarios), think more creatively, or uncover probable futures, and whether they use qualitative or quantitative techniques, they seek to find and use reliably, objectively better foresight methods than their competition.
 In their role as social foresight experts they implicitly warrant and predict that their clients will better manage the future by using their services.
 This is a promise that creatives, when they offer it, would view as secondary to their creative work.
 Entrepreneurs may provide such a promise as well, but that promise is also secondary to their efforts to grow their business, whereas consultants and academics are ostensibly working, via their roles, primarily to advance the client’s interests or to advance objectively better social knowledge, respectively.

 If you do foresight work as an independent consultant, you will face a particularly difficult set of challenges.
 How do you build trust with new clients, establish your value, and measure your ROI with our often abstract foresight work?
 How do you best sell into an often reluctant business market, and find your best clients?
 What is the right mix of free and paid products and services, for you?
 What price and fee structure, such as value-based pricing, will best grow your business?
-Fortunately, the consultancies listed in Chapter 8 have all developed their own answers to these and many other business questions.
-Many will share tips and give advice if you ask for it, and we include a little of that advice in Chapter 9.
+Fortunately, the consultancies listed in Appendix 2 have all developed their own answers to these and many other business questions.
+Many will share tips and give advice if you ask for it, and we include a little of that advice in Appendix 1.

 There are also helpful organizations that will help you with these questions.
 The Institute of Management Consultants is one of the better-known professional organizations in this space.
 They offer three levels of certification for independent consultants, a great online training and support network, and a variety of in-person events and conferences, such as Grow!
 For consultants that develop their own software, TBK Consult offers a great biannual conference, and there are many other specialty communities for consultants.
 If you see yourself in this role, seek them out!
 If you hire others as your consulting work grows, you’ll may soon view yourself through a different foresight social role, the Entrepreneur, which we will consider shortly.